mjc-gh/pisces/README.md

    --help, -h                  show help
 ```

-See command-specific help for output flags.
+See command-specific help for output and additional task specific flags.

 The `--remote` flag will use a `RemoteAllocator`.
 It's primarily used
 with the [`chromedp` headless shell